 Teaching kids about global warming is important.
 You want them to know that something needs to change, and the status quo is no longer working.
 At home, children have to learn the right values.
 They also need to see your practices in protecting the environment.
-For instance, if you partner with a junk removal St Louis company to guarantee that your trash gets disposed of properly, your kids need to know why.
+For instance, if you partner with a company offering junk removal services to guarantee that your trash gets disposed of properly, your kids need to know why.
 They even have to see the process.

 Apart from changes at home, you also need to find a school that continues the teaching you start at home.